davidmcclure/hilt-2016/course/hilt.md

 1. First, grab the raw image of the inforgraphic from Wikipedia - https://commons.wikimedia.org/wiki/File:Minard.png.
 Click on the preview to get the full-size version, and then right click, choose "Save Image As," and save it somewhere easy to find.

-1. Next, we'll download QGIS ("Quantum GIS"), an open-source GIS suite that provides much of the functionality offered more heavyweight (and expensive) solutions like ArcGIS.
+1. Next, we'll download QGIS ("Quantum GIS"), an open-source GIS suite that provides much of the functionality offered by more heavyweight (and expensive) solutions like ArcGIS.
 Go to http://www.qgis.org, click **Download Now**, and select the downloader for your operating system.

 1. **MAC** If you're on Mac, you'll get taken to KyngChaos downloads page.
 Download the **QGIS 2.14.3-1** file and open up the DMG archive.
 Inside, you'll see four different `.pkg` files, labeled 1 to 4.
 QGIS is the final one, but you'll need to install each of these in order to get all of the required dependencies.